We want everyone to have a safe and enjoyable visit.

 Please note that limited numbers of tickets are available each day.
 If your preferred date is fully booked, please check alternative dates for availability.

-Our Base Camp restaurant will be closed, but you will still be able to enjoy a delicious meal, al fresco!
-Simply visit our on-site fish and chip van, pop-up barbecue, or River Cottage Deli for some tempting treats.
+Indoor dining is available at our Base Camp restaurant and River Cottage, under social distancing guidance.
+You also have lots of options to enjoy a delicious meal, al fresco!
+Simply visit our on-site fish and chip van, pop-up barbecue, or River Cottage Deli for some tempting take away treats.

 Masks are mandatory on arrival, and in some walk-through areas.

-High-touch areas such as our Hullabazoo indoor play area and steam train will be closed until they can be enjoyed again in a safe way.
-Our brand new outdoor play area will be open to everyone for your visits from 26 April onwards, with booking required on the day.
+Our Hullabazoo indoor play area has reopened, but our steam train will be closed until it can be enjoyed again in a safe way.
+Our brand new outdoor play area is also open - find out all you need to know here.

 Keeper talks and some animal experiences will not be running.